wegiangb/NERC_EDI/README.md

 #### Seasonality and other trends

-To do after hackathon
+To do

-### ·       Task 1 AirNode’s AQ validation software to existing UO AQ datasets focus on PM2.5
+### ·       Task 1 AirNode’s AQ validation software to existing AQ datasets

-### ·       Task 2 Applying task 1 findings to Breathe London’s AQ dataset
+### ·       Task 2 Applying WP1 findings to AQ dataset analysis

-### ·       Task 3 Analyse the output of UO AQ networks
+### ·       Task 3 Analysis of the output of AQ networks to link with the citizen science dashboard

 ![image](https://github.com/wegiangb/NERC_EDI/blob/main/WP2_AirNode's_AQ_Analysis/Analysis_PutneyHighStreetSensors_AirNode_NTU_WP2_Results.png)

-# WP 3 AQ network in Nottingham
+# WP 3 Implementing the findings from WP1 and WP2 to the new AQ network for the pilot school tasks

-Done in the Hackathon
+Completed

 ## ·        Overview and Plans for AQ networks and school trial through NTU Outreach Team